ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 ### First Day
 On the first day of the kickstarter trajectory we were welcomed into the company and got an introduction about the structure of the company.
+After that we took a tour around the building where we were told what the different workspaces are and where the different teams work.
-After that we took a tour around the building.
-Everyone we met was very friendly and helpful.
-This made us feel directly at ease.
+It was nice to notice that everyone we met was very friendly and helpful, this made us feel directly at ease.
 On the first day we also received the keys of our car and a laptop so we were equipped to begin our journey at Ordina.

 ### Security